Enhancement of Accessibility and Support to Students

 - There is demonstrated coordination and collaboration among services to students.

-- There is a high level of student satisfaction with the quality and accessibility of services to students.
+- There is a high level of student satisfaction, especially for Continuing Education students, with the quality and accessibility of services to students.

 - An evaluation of services and resources available to students with disabilities has been completed and an action plan has been developed and implemented to address recommendations from the evaluation.